Vitamin D is made by the body when the skin is exposed to the sun’s UVB rays.

 OMS suggests as close to full-body skin exposure as possible.
 Clothing will prevent most UVB rays from reaching the skin.
 Exposing a smaller area of skin for longer doesn't work, because once a given patch of skin produces its daily dose of vitamin D, no more can be made that day.

-People with dark skin, such as those of African, African-Caribbean or South-Asian origin, will need to spend longer in the sun to produce the same amount of vitamin D as someone with light skin.
+People with dark skin, such as those of African, Afro-Caribbean or South-Asian origin, will need to spend longer in the sun to produce the same amount of vitamin D as someone with light skin.